josephsamela/VAULT/README.md

 ![get](screenshots/screenshot1.png?raw=true "get")

 ###Is this safe?
 Passwords are encrypted using an AES cipher and 32 character key that's generated on-the-fly.
 This means the master key hash is not stored anywhere, it's generated from user input upon encrypt/decrypt actions - then forgotten.
-Anything BUT the correct master password will generate the wrong hash and encrypt/decrypt will return gibberish.
+Anything BUT the correct master password will generate the wrong hash and encrypt/decrypt will throw errors or return gibberish.

 ### Author
 * **Joe Samela** - *Initial work* - [ForYourBrain.net](http://www.foryourbrain.net)